 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.6 Existing audit reports from other sources are collected.
-Yes and quality assessed Existing reports form a basis for understanding the issues and strengths of a supplier, and reduces duplicative work.
+Yes Existing reports form a basis for understanding the issues and strengths of a supplier, and reduces duplicative work.
 Audit reports are on file; evidence of followup on prior CAPs.
 Reports of quality assessments.
-2 3 0
+1 3 0

 Comment: As a BSCI-member, Albiro has access to both FWF audit reports and BSCI audit reports.
 In case of a shared factory, the BSCI-system requires that the member with the most leverage checks whether the factory has set up a CAP and needs to follow up.
 It has collected audit reports from most of its factories.
-It assesses the quality of the report.
-With factories that are not in the tail end, Albiro has set up a CAP and is actively following up.
-With factories that are in the tail end, Albiro monitors progress but does not always set up a CAP and actively follow up.